-- 1. Core Courses: A fixed core of physics courses, regardless of degree path or specialization.
-Core courses may not be double counted in any other category.
+1. Core Courses: A fixed core of physics courses, regardless of degree path or specialization.
+Core courses may not be double counted in any other category, and do not count toward Physics major specializations.

-- PHY 203/Physics I for Physicists or 201/General Physics I
+PHY203/Physics I for Physicists or 201/General Physics I

-- PHY 204/Physics II for Physicists or 202/General Physics II
+PHY204/Physics II for Physicists or 202/General Physics II

-- PHY 299/Research Fundamentals
+PHY299/Research Fundamentals

-- PHY 306/Mathematical Physics I

-- PHY 321/Modern Physics
+PHY321/Modern Physics

-- PHY 356/Thermal Physics
+PHY356/Thermal Physics

-- PHY 401/Classical Mechanics
+PHY401/Classical Mechan

-- PHY 421/Electromagnetic Theory I
+PHY421/Electromagnetic Theory I

+PHY431/Quantum Mechanics

 Note that PHY 203 and PHY 204 are required courses for Physics Majors unless exceptions are approved by the Department Chair.

-- 2. 4 Physics Option Course Units: 200-level or higher physics (PHY prefix) courses Specifications: - At least one course must have a lab component; this can be chosen from PHY 220, 311, 345, and 411. - A maximum of one course unit may come from a combination of PHY 393, 493, 290, or 291.
-Note that this does not satisfy the lab component requirement. - These 4 course units may not double-count in any other category. - 3.
-2 Correlates: MAT 127/Calculus A and MAT 128/Calculus B (or AP credit).
+- 2. 4 Physics Option Course Units: 200-level or higher physics (PHY prefix) courses Specifications: - At least one course must have a lab component; this can be chosen from PHY 220, 311, 345, and 411 - A maximum of one course unit may come from a combination of PHY 275, 290, 291, 393, 493.
+Note that this does not satisfy the lab component requirement.

+- These required course units may not double-count in other Physics degree-requirement categories., but may count toward Physics specializations as listed below.
+Additional PHY courses may count toward category 4 STEM Units. - 3.
+4 Correlates: MAT 127/Calculus A, MAT 128/Calculus B (or AP credit), MAT 229/Calculus C, MAT 326/Differential Equations.